Juanmapereyra/Juanmapereyra/README.md

 ### About me 👋

 My name is Juanma Pereyra, i´m a systems engineering student living in the city of Córdoba, Argentina.
 I am passionate about web design and development.
 I work with different technologies, although my strength is in the frontend with react.js, backend with node.js and layout and implementation with AdobeXD and Figma.
 I have strong knowledge in agile methodologies (Scrum and Kanban) which I was able to put into practice during my work experience.
 I have strong values about empathy, communication and synergy that helps to grow both oneself and others.
-Nature lover.
 My goal is to achieve authentic professional growth to help complement the development of my life.

 Here are some ideas to get you started: